oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Of these examples, only JSON is data that can be read unambiguously by applications with no format-specific parsing code.
 For that reason, JADN definitions in JSON format are considered authoritative over other formats.
 Specifications that include JADN definitions in a non-data format SHOULD also make available the same definitions in JSON format.

 ## 3.2 Options
-This section defines a mechanism to support expressive and varied type definitions within the strictly regular structure of [Section 3.1](#31-type-definitions).
+This section defines the mechanism used to support a richly varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements may be accommodated by defining new options without affecting that structure.

 ### 3.2.1 Type Options
 Type options apply to the type definition as a whole.